 In the very first post I ever created for this blog, I included a traditional housewarming gift.
 Relocating, or ‘moving house’ — as my British friends call it — can be a whirlwind-y stressful process.
 Time-honored, traditional gifts can be a reminder of the truly important things in life.
 These classic items are even mentioned in the film “It’s a Wonderful Life,” when George and Mary give the Martinis a gift of bread, salt and wine.

 Salt – It represents life’s tears, may they always be happy ones.
+And may life always have flavor.
 (You can also use a pinch at threshold of each door and window for good luck.)

 Candle – May you always have light.